slipshut/Summer-Genomics-Tulane/pyRAD_tutorial_notes.md

 * ``<is filtered> Y or N Y if the read is filtered, N otherwise``
 * ``<control number> Numerical 0 when none of the control bits are on, otherwise it is an eve``

--For line 9, I hit errors while running pyRAD.
-It turns out it was because my working folder was Goolge Drive and has a space in it.
-I've since edited it to be Google_Drive, but alternatively you could run this out of your home folder.
-No issues running step 1.

-##Steps 2-7
+##Steps 1-7

--keep in mind running on unix on my mac I have to run pyRAD as pyRAD.py.
+Keep in mind running on unix on my mac I have to run pyRAD as pyRAD.py.

--This was pretty cookie cutter with no problems through step 7
+This was pretty cookie cutter with no problems through step 7.
+Example below

 ```bash
 pyRAD.py -p params.txt -s 3